Daniel1of1/KVMapper/README.md

 so KVMapper has: `KVMapsForKeys:defaultKeyTransformer:` and `KVMapsForKeys:defaultKeyTransformer:defaultValueTransformer:`

-so suppose we want to create a mappingDictionary for where all the keys are transformed to lowerCase and all the values (which we get as strings) are NSURLs.
+so suppose we want to create a mappingDictionary for where all the keys are transformed to llamaCase and all the values (which we get as strings) are NSURLs.

 ```
         NSDictionary *mappingDict=[KVMapper mappingDictionaryForKeys:testDict.allKeys